gulam101/Student-Database/README.md

 ## Constraints: ##

 The application wouldn't save students information and it did only if Visual Studio had the mode set to 'release' instead of 'debugging'.
 Another constraint was that the application would have a crash handler if it was not set in Visual Studio 2017.
 So other versions of Visual Studio won't work this this application.

+## Improvements: ##

+For future improvements I think I will go ahead and re-design the interface.
+Everything seems too small and clustered together and this will make it hard for people to read the application.
+Also the application can resize but it effects everything on the screen since the interface isn't resized.